 If you don’t have a microwave, you can heat your lavender rice pad in an oven-safe dish at a low heat (200 degrees or less) for 10-15 minutes.

-Gift Ideas for Microwaveable Lavender Rice Heating Pad
+Gift Ideas for Rice and Lavender Heat Packs

 I intend to use my rice heating pads as gifts for friends and family this Valentine’s Day, but here are other great spins to put on this DIY project:

-I hope you enjoyed learning how to make a rice heating pad with lavender!
+I hope you enjoyed learning how to make a microwavable lavender and rice heating pad!
 Please drop me a line to tell me what you think!
 I read each and every comment. 🙂